blacksky24/blacksky24/README.md

 - 👀 I am on a mission to decentralize the world.
 - 🌱 I am currently building a marketplace for Music NFTs on solana ecosystem.
 - 💞️ I am looking to collaborate with other smart contract and full-stack developers.
-- 📫 How to reach me - Ping me on LinkedIn.
+- 📫 How to reach me - Ping me on LinkedIn or Twitter.

 <!---
 blacksky24/blacksky24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.